andrewimeson/file_management/README.md

 # [File Management API](https://github.com/andrewimeson/file_management)

 An example API service that retrieves a file.
+Written in Python using [FastAPI][fastapi].

 ## Developing